2xR/rr.opt.mcts/docs/using.rst

 Limitations
 -----------

-#. the implementation can only deal with minimization problems.
+#.
+The implementation can only deal with minimization problems.
 This is simple to work around however: simply multiply all objective function and bound values by -1.
-#. all child nodes are created in one iteration.
+#.
+All child nodes are created in one iteration.
 This may lead to a large waste of computational resources running simulations on uninteresting nodes.
 #.
 Does not yet stop early if the bound and incumbent are equal (should add this).

 .. rubric:: Footnotes